-According to traditional Chinese medicine, 'qi' or 'chi' is energy that which flows through the body.
-Many people believe that a person's 'qi' must be balanced and flowing freely to ensure their health and wellbeing.
+According to traditional Chinese medicine, 'qi' or 'chi' is energy which flows through the body and must be balanced and flowing freely to ensure health and wellbeing.
 In the same tradition it is believed that 'qi' can get blocked and cause pain or tension in the muscles and joints.
-Gua sha aims to move this blocked energy to relieve aches or stiffness.
+Gua sha aims to move this blocked energy to relieve aches, tension and stiffness.